soccertrack/funfacts/README.md

 ```

 ### 28. Prefer null over undefined
 It is common to check for both undefined and null for error.
 I think setting things to null or initialize to null.
 Undefined is really something forgotten.
-If you find any undefined, you should go fix it.
+If you find any `undefined`, you should go fix it.

 ### 29. Accessing GPU (Part 1)
 There are various ways to use Javascript to access GPU.
-The most common scenario is via WebGL.
+The most common scenario is via `WebGL`.
 The snippet below is to create a canvas and getting a WebGL surface to render.
 Here is good [sample webgl](https://github.com/mdn/dom-examples/tree/main/webgl-examples/tutorial/sample8) and here's the [demo](https://mdn.github.io/dom-examples/webgl-examples/tutorial/sample8/).

 ```javascript
  <canvas id="glcanvas" width="640" height="480"></canvas>